open-telemetry/oteps/text/experimental/notes/balancers-and-limiters.md

 ## In practice
 Existing coarse-grained adaptive sampling implementations fuse together balancing and limiting into a single construct.
 They can, however, be equivalently described in terms of the preceding, decoupled components.
 - Jaeger `adaptive`: This attempts to sample all endpoints (pair of service and operation) at a per-endpoint target throughput.
-This is equivalent to partitioning traces along those two dimensions, running them through a base-∞ balancer, and finally through a per-stratum limiter with threshold equal to `--sampling.target-samples-per-second` many traces per second.
+This is equivalent to partitioning traces along those two dimensions, running them through a $D = \infin$ logarithmic balancer, and finally through a per-stratum limiter with threshold equal to `--sampling.target-samples-per-second` many traces per second.
 - Honeycomb Refinery: Because Refinery nodes have no shared state, their limiting is not configured in terms of total cluster throughput, nor is it in terms of per-node throughput, but rather sampling probability; in `EMADynamicSampler` samplers the knob is called `GoalSampleRate`.
 This sampler performs a user-configured partitioning of input traces, scores those traces according to estimated relative frequency of their respective strata, computes a per-node target throughput using per-node strata sizes and `GoalSampleRate`, and then allocates shares of that target throughput to strata in proportion to the base-10 logarithm of each stratum's size.
-This is equivalent to running all traces through a base-10 logarithmic balancer, followed by a global limiter whose threshold is dynamically adjusting so that some desired percentage of the input traces are included in the sample.
+This is equivalent to running all traces through a $D = 10$ logarithmic balancer, followed by a global limiter whose threshold is dynamically adjusting so that some desired percentage of the input traces are included in the sample.
 - AWS X-Ray: Not quite "coarse-grained" adaptive sampling, since its configuration requires individual target throughputs, and its rule semantics map each trace to exactly one target throughput.